The JS Framework for

 Practical SEO Routing

-The router.seo() method allows you to register multiple routes with metadata and props in a single call.
-It supports both single-language and multi-language configurations.
+The router.seo() method allows registering multiple routes with their metadata and props in a single call.

 import Router from "@seip/blue-bird/core/router.js";